 Our interpreter services are provided at no cost to you.
-We have representatives that speak Spanish and have medical interpreters to assist with other languages.
-Members who are blind or visually impaired and need help with interpretation can call Member Services for an oral interpretation.
+We have medical interpreters to assist with other languages via phone.
+The interpreter will not go to a Provider's office with you.
+Members who are blind or visually impaired and need help with interpretation can call Member Services for an oral interpretation or to request materials in Braille or large font.

-To arrange for interpretation services, call Member Services at 1-877-687-1197 (TDD/TTY 1-877-941-9238).
+To arrange for interpretation services, call Member Services at 1-877-687-1197 (TDD/TTY 1-877-941-9238.)